Medical Robotics 2 (4 ECTS)

 Objectives:

 This course is project-based.
 The objective is to address recent challenges in the field of surgical robotics, particularly in interventional radiology, cardiac surgery, ophthalmic surgery, and minimally invasive surgery.
-After identifying the challenges associated with manual procedures and defining a set of specifications, the student develops a robotic solution.
-The student then designs the various models required to control the proposed robot and simulates its behavior.
+After identifying the challenges associated with manual procedures and defining a set of specifications, students develop a robotic solution.
+They design the various models needed to control the proposed robot and simulate its behavior.

 Hourly volumes: